Meet the Artist

 What matters to me

-I love projects that tell a story through small details or find the beauty in everyday objects and moments.
+I love projects that tell a story through small details or that find the beauty in everyday objects and moments.

 What I do